adolfintel/TDF/README.md

 ## TODOs and future improvements
 * Implement something similar to the Steam Runtime but based on Arch to mitigate Wine's dependency hell
-* Localization (TDF has hardcoded English strings at the moment)
 * Automatically recognize some known problematic games and apply tweaks to the configuration
 * Find some way to build against old versions of glibc for better compatibility, ideally using the Steam Runtime SDK (Wine-tkg currently fails to build on Debian-based distros due to conflicting dependencies)